 The CAGED Nationwide campaign adds: "Irish greyhounds 'bred for the racing industry' are being forced to travel thousands of miles to countries where there are no welfare laws.
 Around 80 per cent of dogs are sent to the UK from Ireland, but many later transported to countries like Pakistan to be used for racing, of where there are no animal welfare laws whatsoever to protect them from suffering and death."

-Last month Kerry Elliman of Birmingham Greyhound Protection condemned the export of greyhound to countries "with no animal welfare laws".
+Kerry Elliman of Birmingham Greyhound Protection has condemned the export of greyhound to countries "with no animal welfare laws".

 Greyhounds sent to Pakistan "will either die at a very young age once they can no longer race or will be bred from," she said, adding that a contact in Pakistan told her that it's "dreadful for the dogs there, it's always mega hot, there's no animal protection laws, no rehoming programs and not many vets and the ones that are out there are hours away."